/ May 13, 2026

 The Landtrek is for you if:

-• You’re a lifestyle buyer who wants a comfortable, well-equipped bakkie for family trips and weekend adventures
+• You’re a lifestyle buyer wanting a comfortable, well-equipped bakkie for family trips and weekends

 • You value fuel economy and range over straight-line speed